 Part of an international community

-The Finnish Settlement movement is part of an international community, active in over 40 countries.
-Together, we are building a more just, inclusive, and humane society.
+The Finnish settlement movement is part of an international settlement movement that operates in over 30 countries.
+Together we create a better and more humane society.